 - Weight Range: Light weights for beginners or heavier ones for advanced users.

-- Comfort and Fit: Look for adjustable straps, padding, secure fastening, and the correct shape for the activity.Â
+- Comfort and Fit: Look for adjustable straps, padding, secure fastening, and the correct shape for the activity.

-- Purpose: Choose based on your activities—walking, Pilates, strength training, or rehab.
+- Purpose: Choose based on your activities: walking, Pilates, strength training, or rehab.

 - Price: There’s something for every budget.

 Just so you know, this post contains affiliate links, and I may earn a small commission if you buy through them at no extra cost to you.
 For more details, please check out my Affiliate Disclosure.
-Thanks for supporting Barefoot Basil 🫶.

 The Best Ankle Weights for Walking

-I recommend choosing a less bulky, soft material pair when choosing ankle weights for walking or running.
+Go for a less bulky, soft material pair when choosing ankle weights for walking or running.
 I recommend selecting sand-filled ankle weights that stay in place, so a secure strap is essential.
 I would not recommend choosing silicon or any other challenging material ankle weights that might touch when in motion.
 Remember that you might want to wear them for long, so they must be comfortable.
-I suggest starting with lighter weights and building to heavier ankle weights with time.Â
+I suggest starting with lighter weights and building to heavier ankle weights with time.

 GAIAM Ankle Weights

-Weight: A pair of 2.5lb (5lb set) or 5lb (10lb set)Â
+Weight: A pair of 2.5lb (5lb set) or 5lb (10lb set)

 Materials: Shell: Neoprene, Polyester, Mesh.
 Fill: Sand